AAbdihakim/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths - a script that counts the number of directories in the PATH

-4-global_variable -create a script that lists environment variables
+4-global_variable - create a script that lists environment variables

+5-local_variables - create a script that lists all local variables and environment variables, and functions.